profrobwells/first-llm-classifier/docs/bulk-prompts.md

 # Bulk prompts

-Requesting answers one by one can take a long time.
-And it can end up costing you money.
+Our reusable prompting function is pretty cool.
+But requesting answers one by one across a big dataset could take a long time.
+And it can end up costing you us a pretty penny to hit the Groq API so many times.

-The solution is to submit your requests in batches and then get the answers back from the LLM as JSON you can parse.
+One solution is to submit your requests in batches and then get the answers back from the LLM in bulk.

+A common way to do that is to prompt the LLM to return its responses in JSON, a JavaScript data format that is easy to work with in Python.
+So, we start by adding the built-in `json` library to our imports.

 {emphasize-lines="1"}
 ```python